luisDVA/unheadr/README.md

 untangle2(primates2017, "Asia|Madagascar|Mainland Africa|Neotropics", scientific_name, region)
 ```

-The function can be used with `magrittr` pipes as a dplyr-type verb.
+The function can be used with `magrittr` pipes as a `dplyr`-type verb.

 ``` r
 primates2017 %>%